U.S. Coronavirus Restrictions Ease, as Cases Rise, Temperatures Warm -- Update

 Epidemiologists say it is too soon to tell whether the lifting of lockdowns will cause infection rates to rise.

-The U.S. accounts for about a third of global reported infections, which on Sunday exceeded 3.45 million.
-Deaths world-wide have now passed 244,000, according to Johns Hopkins data.
-Experts warn that official estimates understate the impact of the pandemic.
+The U.S. accounts for about a third of global reported infections, which on Sunday exceeded 3.47 million.
+Deaths world-wide have now passed 245,000, according to Johns Hopkins data.
+Experts warn that these figures may understate the extent of cases and deaths during this pandemic.

-"We can remain very, very careful; keep the social distancing, wear masks when out in public," Mr. DeWine, a Republican, said, speaking on ABC News's "This Week."
+"We can remain very, very careful; keep the social distancing, wear masks when out in public," Mr. DeWine, a Republican, told ABC News's "This Week."

 He also said he was forced to pull back on an earlier requirement that customers in Ohio wear masks when going into stores.